cschsch/GameOfLife/README.md

 # GameOfLife
 Conway's Game of Life implementation in C# (.NET Core)

+Note: ConsoleRenderer requires Kernel32.dll (necessary to prevent flickering which would occur when using Console.Write)